Study the countries located in the Northern and Southern Hemisphere of the globe.

 a biological community where plants, animals, and humans can interact with their physical environment

-a gradual increase in the temperature of the earth's atmosphere due to the increase in carbon dioxide levels and other pollutants
+an increase in the temperature of the Earth's atmosphere due to the increase in carbon dioxide levels and other pollutants

 increased levels of carbon dioxide that trap heat in the atmosphere and causes global warming